German cruiser Seydlitz: Specifications

-Seydlitzs air complement was to have consisted of ten Bf 109 fighters and ten Ju 87 Stuka divebombers.
+The flight deck was to have been 200 m long and 30 m wide.
+The hangar was 137.50 m long and 17 m wide forward and 12 m wide amidships and aft.
+Two elevators would have been installed to transfer aircraft from the hangar to the flight deck.
+Seydlitz's air complement was to have consisted of ten Bf 109 fighters and ten Ju 87 Stuka divebombers.
 The Bf 109 fighters were a navalized version of the "E" model, designated as Bf 109T.
 Their wings were longer than the land-based model to allow for shorter take-off.
 The Ju 87 type selected was to have been the "E" variant, which was a navalized version of the Ju 87D, and were modified for catapult launches and were equipped with arresting gear.